jfach/Optimum-TV-API/README.md

 # Optimum TV API

-###Status: Functional, but still lots to do!
+###Status: Functional

-This is a python wrapper for the (first!) unofficial Optimum App API documented by your truly.
+This is a python wrapper for the unofficial Optimum App API.
-You can use this library if you are a Cablevision/Optimum customer.

-To get everything up and running, you first need to get your hands on a Device ID.
+To get everything up and running, you first need to obtain a Device ID.
 # Device ID
 A Device ID is a UUID4 format identifier that is generated when a machine uses the Optimum App for the first time.
 Unfortunately I have not yet been able to successfully reverse engineer the generation proccess, although locating your Device ID is a fairly trivial matter.